nhtua/hello-falcon/README.md

 # Hello Falcon

-This document will guid you how to run this app.
+This document will guide you how to run this app.

 ## Build docker image
 Because I didn't setup a private SSL Docker registry, so you must to build the docker image by yourself.